Who I Am, How I Move

 Dance Artist - Educator - Researcher

+I see myself as part of a lineage of dancemakers who have used movement not just to entertain, but to question, remember, and reimagine.
 Whether in the studio, the classroom, or the theater, I aim to cultivate spaces where people feel seen, challenged, and moved.
 My hope is that through emotionally-attuned processes, we build work that sparks wonder—both in those who witness it and those who live it.